 5G mobile phone plans: coming soon

 In addition to unveiling 5G mobile broadband, Telstra has launched a range of new mobile phone plans which can be bundled with its selection of 5G devices (including the Samsung Galaxy S10 5G) which includes free 5G connectivity for the first 12 months.
-After the initial period, only Telstra’s top two plans will continue to offer 5G at no extra cost; customers on lower-priced plans can either drop 5G connectivity from their service, or continue enjoying 5G access for an additional $15 per month.
+After the initial period, only Telstra’s top two plans will continue to offer 5G at no extra cost; customers on lower-priced plans can either drop 5G connectivity from their service, or upgrade to a higher tier.